boerHST/ni/docs/api/unit.md

 Returns: `boolean`

-Checks if passed unit is tagged by me.
+Checks if passed unit is tagged by player or group members.

 ```lua
 if ni.unit.istaggedbyme("target") then